A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Implementation

 \subsection{Model Development}

-Model architecture determines learning capability, memory requirement, and computational intensity.
+Model architecture determines the representational power, memory requirement, and computational intensity.
 In this paper, we evaluate three convolutional neural network architectures extended the families of \textit{LeNet}~\cite{lenet}, \textit{VGG}~\cite{vgg} and \textit{MobileNetv2}~\cite{mobilenetv2}.
-Though an alternative is to use the recurrent neural networks, their computation intensity are much higher on the mobile devices.
+Though an alternative is to use the recurrent neural networks~\cite{motion}, the computation intensity is much higher.
 We customize these classic models to add or prune layers in order to yield similar input dimension at the dense layer as their original implementation with the ImageNet.
 The spectrograms of $(x,y,z)$ axis are stacked vertically to form $33\times42$ images.

 In particular, LeNet repeats two blocks of $5\times5$ convolutional and max pooling layers followed by densely connected layers.
 We add one more $3\times3$ convolutional layer and prune one dense layer to get $4$ weight layers (therefore the name LeNet4).
 VGG repeats two $3\times3$ convolutional layers to achieve similar receptive field with the $5\times5$ convolution, but much less computation/parameters.
 Multiple such blocks are stacked to learn complex relations among the features.
 We repeat the blocks three times and introduce one more convolutional layer before the last max pooling, thus making VGG8 a heavy-weight network with 8 weight layers.
 We also implement the latest MobileNetv2.
 The model stacks inverted residual blocks (inv\_res\_bl) to take low-dimensional representation, and then expands to the high-dimension for efficient feature extraction by the depthwise convolution.
 The blocks are connected with bypass links to make deeper structures trainable with less degradations.
 The max pooling layer is replaced by a convolution stride of $2$, e.g. $(1,1,2)$ represents two blocks with a stride of $1$ followed by a block with a stride of $2$.
-Table~\ref{architecture} summarizes the model architectures and layerwise parameters.
+Table~\ref{architecture} summarizes the model architectures and layer-wise parameters.